Richard Armitage biography

 At 17, Richard joined a circus in Budapest to gain his Equity Card.
 Shortly after, he returned to England and performing in music theater productions such as CATS .

 He found he wasn’t happy with the broad level of acting in music theater and wanting to direct his career towards more serious acting.
 So, he enrolled at the London Academy of Music and Dramatic Art (LAMDA) to study drama.

 Following completion of his program at LAMDA, he soon found himself back on stage playing small roles in the Royal Shakespeare Company’s productions of Macbeth and The Duchess of Malfi, as well as Hamlet and Four Alice Bakers with the Birmingham Repertory Theatre.
 In 1999, Richard made his film debut with a small role in the independent film This Year’s Love.

 In 2002, Richard appeared in his first major television role as John Standring in the BBC TV movie Sparkhouse.
 The following year he landed recurring roles in the TV series Cold Feet and Ultimate Force.

-Richard’s first substantial role in a major feature film was as Nazi spy Heinz Kruger in Captain America: The First Avenger and soon after, he landed the biggest role in his career when he was cast as Thorin Oakenshield in The Hobbit: An Unexpected Journey, the first of a three-film series.
-Most recently, he starred in The Hobbit: The Battle of the Five Armies (2014).
+Richard’s first substantial role in a major feature film was as Nazi spy Heinz Kruger in Captain America: The First Avenger and soon after, he landed the biggest role in his career when he was cast as Thorin Oakenshield in The Hobbit: An Unexpected Journey , the first of a three-film series.
+He reprised the role in The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014).